Updated: October 12, 2021

 Shot for 100

-Students will be given a Visa card upon vaccination.
+Eligible participants will be given a Visa card upon vaccination.
 After registering online at www.shotfor100.com that card will be loaded with $100.
+For more information, please refer to the LA Shot for 100 Frequently Asked Questions page.

-Participating vaccination sites include the LSU Student Union Theater and the 4H Mini Barn.
+Participating vaccination sites include the LSU Student Union Theater, the 4H Mini Barn and the Student Health Center.

 LSU Student Union Theater